-In addition, I operate the management advisory services group, BroadBrush Ventures, through which I manage investments in unique small businesses, as well as perform strategic marketing and promotion projects for innovative product and services.
+In addition, I’m managing director for the private family investment group, BroadBrush Ventures, through which we primarily make and manage investments in unique social ventures, as well as perform strategic marketing and promotion projects for early stage tech products and services.

 Previously, I served for nearly a decade as an executive for nGenera Corporation (now Moxie Software), a venture-backed enterprise 2.0 software and services company, as director of information technology for Bridgepoint Consulting LLC, the top accounting and finance management consulting firm in Central Texas, and as president of Perceptive Sciences Corporation, a leading U/X design and research firm.

 I began my career with Arthur Andersen’s Management Information Consulting Division, or MICD (later, becoming the core of what is now Accenture) followed by PricewaterhouseCooper’s consulting group (now part of IBM Global Services) where, in both cases, I specialized in advanced technologies.